 Oral antivirals may also be taken daily to prevent

 recurring cold sores, especially in people who have frequent and painful

 weakened immune system and develop cold sores, you may

-need higher doses of these medicines to control your symptoms or daily doses to
+need medicines to control your symptoms or daily doses to

 The first episode of cold sores